Quasi-projective varieties whose fundamental group is a free product of cyclic groups: Introduction

 \subsection{Overview of the main results}

+The main objects of this paper are curves in a smooth projective surface.
+Whenever we refer to a divisor as a curve, the divisor is meant to have a reduced structure.
 One of the main theorems of this paper provides geometric necessary conditions for the complement of a curve $D$ in a smooth projective surface $X$ to have a free product of cyclic groups as its fundamental group.
 These conditions include the existence of an \emph{admissible map} to a smooth curve $S$ (see Section~\ref{sec:admissible} for the definition of admissible map), and are stated using orbifold notation $S_{(n+1,\bar m)}$, where $\Sigma_0\subset S$ is the set of $\#\Sigma_0=n+1$ points removed and $\bar m=(m_1,\dots,m_s)$ represents the orbifold structure on $s$ points of $S\setminus \Sigma_0$ (see Section~\ref{sec:orbifold} for the relevant definitions).

 \begin{thm} Let $X$ be a smooth connected projective surface, and let $D\subset X$ be a curve.
 Suppose that $\pi_1(X\setminus D)\cong\FF_{r}*\ZZ_{m_1}*...*\ZZ_{m_s}$ is infinite.
-Then, there exists a smooth projective curve $S$ of genus $g_S$ and an admissible map $F:X\dashrightarrow S$ such that: \begin{enumerate} \enet{\rm(\roman{enumi})} \item $F$ induces an orbifold morphism
+Then, there exists a smooth projective curve $S$ of genus $g_S$ and an admissible map $F:X\dashrightarrow S$ such that: \begin{enumerate} \enet{\textrm(\roman{enumi})} \item $F$ induces an orbifold morphism

 where $S_{(n+1,\bar m)}$ is maximal with respect to $F_|$, $n\geq 0$ and $\bar m=(m_1,\ldots, m_s)$. \item $F_*:\pi_1(X\setminus D)\to \pi_1^{\orb}(S_{(n+1,\bar m)})$ is an isomorphism. \item $D=D_f\cup D_t$, where \begin{itemize} \item $D_f=\overline{F^{-1}(\Sigma_0)}$ is a fiber-type curve which is the union of the $n+1$ fibers above the distinguished points $\Sigma_0\subset S$, with $n=r-2g_S$ and \item the meridians of $D_t$ are trivial in~$\pi_1(X\setminus D)$. \end{itemize} \end{enumerate} \end{thm}